sanderslab/magellanmapper/docs/settings.md

 ## GUI Parameters

 The ROI selector provides many options for displaying 2D and 3D regions of interest.
 Users can select these parameters through checkboxes, sliders, text input, or other controls.
-Currently these settings are reset with each program launch.
+GUI state is stored in two places:
+- TraitUI database: the GUI library maintains a database that stores a few settings such as window size and position
+- Preferences profile: some GUI settings are saved to `<user-app-dir>/prefs.yaml`

+In v1.6, we introduced preference saving by enabling the TraitsUI mechanism and adding a profile type for preferences, similar to ROI and atlas profiles.
+Currently, only a small subset of GUI controls are saved, and more will neeed to be added.

+To reset preferences, go to the "Profiles" tab and press the "Reset Preferences" button.
+It clears the TraitsUI database and resets the currently loaded preferences profile without otherwise altering the current state of the application.
+When the application is closed, preferences are resaved based on the current app state.

 ## Command-Line Arguments